-These are the proposed tariff increases: Water (6.5%), Sanitation (7.5%), Refuse removal (5.0%) and Electricity (10.6%).
+These are the proposed tariff increases: Water (4.4%), Sanitation (4.4%), Refuse removal (4.4%) and Electricity (9.6%).
+These increases are aligned to inflationary forecast by National Treasury.
+The municipality is waiting for allowable tariff increase for Electricity.